DMV 6: Driving Behaviors [part1]

 5- Ice Cream Trucks

-3. Drivers are not required to stop and proceed in this manner when approaching or overtaking an ice cream truck that is in another lane separated by a safety island or physical barrier.
+Exceptions → No need to stop if the truck is in another lane separated by a safety island or physical barrier.

 6- Horses